-This 127 mile/204 km highway has been designated a National Forest Scenic Byway.
+The 127 mile/204 km Seward Highway has been designated a National Forest Scenic Byway.
 It connects the cities of Anchorage and Seward traveling past salt water bays, ice-blue glaciers, and alpine valleys.
 The first 50 miles of the highway twists and turns along the base of the Chugach Mountains, and the shore of Turnagain Arm.

 The 37-foot tides here are exceeded only by those in Nova Scotia’s Bay of Fundy.
 The waters racing out of the inlet expose miles of mud flats and when they return, frequently create 6-foot bore tides.